-The # 1 selling SUV of all times comes to the U.S. in 2020 with a Hybrid model offering.
-Arguably, that’s good news for families wishing for high fuel efficiency while not driving 100% electric.
+The # 1 selling SUV of all time arrives at dealerships for 2020 with a Hybrid model offering.
+That’s good news for drivers demanding high fuel efficiency while not driving 100% electric.
 Honda Motor Company sees the broader environmental benefits of taking CR-V electric.

-To some Honda’s latest pullback on full electrification may seem a bit counter to the maker’s mission to electrify 75% of the lineup by 2025.
+For some, Honda’s latest pullback on across the brand electrification may seem a bit counter to the maker’s mission to electrify 75% of the lineup by 2025.
 There’s some logic to it.

 In 2021 we’ll see mainstay compact car Honda Fit dropped from American Honda Motor Company offerings, as well as the short lived 100% electric Clarity EV..

-However, it could be argued that electrifying CR-V has a greater environmental impact.
-2020 Honda CR-V takes automotive electrification mainstream in the U.S.A., while remaining financially profitable for the manufacturer, and financially attainable for the consumer.
+However, it could be argued that electrifying CR-V will have a greater environmental impact.
+In fact, 2020 Honda CR-V takes automotive electrification mainstream in the U.S.A., while remaining financially profitable for the manufacturer, and financially attainable for the consumer.

-Besides great fuel economy there’s some real performance benefits to electrification, such as increased torque, electric-only drive range, lower emissions, and more, as Honda holds the bottom line on consumer car purchase cost.
+In addition to exceptional fuel economy there’s some real performance benefits to electrification, such as increased torque, electric-only drive range, lower emissions, and more, as Honda holds the bottom line on consumer car purchase cost.
 When considering the reduced cost of operation, (fuel use) the hybrid option is effectively free of charge.

 Honda pitches the Fit and kills Clarity EV

 Looking to Auto sales volume the sub compact car is dead once again in North America.
-No doubt, this factoid is supported by slumping consumer demand for subcompacts, as the ever popular compact and midsize Crossover, SUV segment outsells all others, with the exception of the pickup truck segment.
+No doubt, this factoid is supported by slumping consumer demand for subcompacts, as the ever popular compact and midsize crossover, SUV segment outsells all other configurations with the exception of the pickup truck.

-So, Fit goes the way of Honda’s CRX, with Clarity BEV killed for lack of per charge drive range.
+So, Fit goes the way of Honda’s CRX, with Clarity BEV killed for lack of per charge drive range, and car buyer interest.

 According to our American Honda insider: Honda may expand the consumer retail availability of Clarity in the future, in line with market demand.
-In the meantime, Honda Accord, Insight, and the just released CR-V Hybrid will carry electrification forward for Honda in the US, along with MDX and NSX in the uptick Acura lineup.
+In the meantime Honda Accord, Insight, and the just released CR-V Hybrid will carry electrification forward for Honda in the US, alongside MDX SUV and NSX in the uptick Acura lineup.